 Recipes by Gina - Recipe of the Moment

-- PREHEAT oven to 325°F. COMBINE garlic and oil in small baking dish.
+- Preheat oven to 375°F. and butter a large baking dish.

 - Make stuffing: In a large heavy skillet cook mushrooms, onion, celery, garlic, and parsley in butter over moderate heat, stirring occasionally, until softened and liquid mushrooms give off is evaporated.
 Add scallops and cook over moderately high heat, stirring, 3 minutes.
 Stir in broth and cracker crumbs and remove skillet from heat.